Wicked Spoon Buffet 2023: Menu, Hours, Prices

 A popular must-try is the espresso flavored Tiramisu with printed coffee bean & cocoa powder; it is special and one-of-a-kind.
 Top it all with sweet treats such as crème brulée or the warm bourbon white chocolate bread pudding.

 As much as they taste good, Wicked Spoon’s desserts stand out in their presentation.
-Particularly the cakes which come with colorful frosting, glitter, soft jelly additions, artsy toppings, and more unique decorations.
+Particularly the cakes that come with colorful frosting, glitter, soft jelly additions, artsy toppings, and more unique decorations.

-This is where most of the full-meals are going to be found.
-If you want to eat to your fill then visit the Wicked Spoon no sooner than 11 am with the $45 charge in hand.
+This is where the best meals are going to be found.
+If you want to eat to your fill then visit the Wicked Spoon no sooner than 11 am.

 Wicked Spoon Buffet Grill station